Murcul/humans-of-gitstart/docs/open-positions/platform.md

 # Platform Engineer

-**Responsibilities:**
+**Your Mission Should You Choose to Accept:**
-- Lead the design, construction, and maintenance of critical platform services including the GraphQL federation gateway, GitSlice infrastructure, and webhooks processing infrastructure.
+- Be the mastermind behind our key platform services like the GraphQL federation gateway, GitSlice infrastructure, and the wizardry of webhooks processing. 🧙‍♂️
-- Collaborate with other engineering teams to define the platform roadmap and address service requests efficiently.
+- Join forces with our engineering allies to map out the platform’s future and tackle service quests with finesse.
-- Assume responsibility for DevOps tasks, including database management and overseeing the deployment of services.
+- Take the helm of DevOps adventures, from database realms to deploying services with precision.
-- Initiate and potentially lead the development of a dedicated platform team as the project progresses.
+- Lead the charge in crafting a dedicated platform squad as our saga unfolds. 🛡️

-**Our Ideal Candidate:**
+**The Hero We’re Scouting For:**
-- Possess at least 7 years of experience in software engineering, with a specific focus on backend/platform development.
+- Brings a treasure trove of at least 7 years in software engineering, with tales of valor in backend/platform development. 🗝️
-- Demonstrate the ability to independently oversee complex service stacks, guiding projects to successful completion with little to no guidance.
+- Commands the art of navigating complex service landscapes, steering projects to glory with minimal maps.
-- Show proficiency or the capacity to quickly master our core technologies, including PostgreSQL, Elixir, TypeScript, and Python.
+- Skilled in the arcane languages of PostgreSQL, Elixir, TypeScript, and Python, or a quick study in mastering them. 📚
-- Have a solid understanding of GraphQL, API design, and service-oriented architecture.
+- Versed in the ancient lore of GraphQL, API craftsmanship, and the weaving of service-oriented architectures. 🕸️

-**Our Ideal Candidate:**
+**Champion Qualities: 🛡️**
-- Is deeply committed to taking ownership of GitStart’s platform, ensuring its continuous enhancement and reliability.
+- Embarks on a quest to champion GitStart’s platform, ensuring its prowess and steadfastness.
-- Thrives in collaborative environments, working closely with other teams to align platform development with overall business goals.
+- Flourishes in the fellowship of teams, merging platform quests with the guild’s overarching ambitions.
-- Excels in a DevOps culture, comfortable with both software development and operational responsibilities.
+- A stalwart in the DevOps domain, balancing the dual blades of development and operational mastery.
-- Is proactive in addressing the needs of a growing platform, leading efforts to expand the team and resources as necessary.
+- Seeks the horizon, ever-ready to bolster our ranks and resources in anticipation of the platform’s destiny. 🌅
-- Values innovation and efficiency, leveraging their extensive experience to contribute to the evolution of GitStart’s technical infrastructure.
+- A sage of innovation and efficiency, casting advancements in GitStart’s technological saga. 🧪

-**Nice to Have:**
+**Bonus Points: 🌠**
-- A perfect addition to our culture would be someone who has initiated and launched their own project, regardless of scale.
-Many at GitStart possess an entrepreneurial and creative spirit, making individuals with such experience and mindset feel particularly at home.
-Additionally, there may be opportunities to share your project in a Show & Tell session!
+- If you’ve ever set sail on your own venture, no matter the scale, you’ll find kindred spirits here.
+Our guild is rich with creators and dreamers, eager to hear the tales of your journey.
+There’s even a stage for you to share your epic in a Show & Tell! 🎤